rwslinkman/presentablelibrary/README.md

 Author: [Rick Slinkman](<http://rwslinkman.nl>)

-The library can be used to bring the Presentable design pattern to the RecyclerView in Android.
+The library can be used to bring the `Presentable` design pattern to the `RecyclerView` in Android.
-List your items easily with a library-provided Adapter with integrated click and long-click listener.
+List your items easily with a library-provided `Adapter`.
+ The `PresentableAdapter` comes with an integrated click and long-click listener.

+Using the Presentable design pattern it is easy to manage lists.

 Integrating with Android Studio
 -------------------------------